Hacker Rank SQL Challenges Basic Select

 Pseudocode:

-1. Select only city field.
+- Select only

-WHERE REGEXP_LIKE(city, '^[^aeiou][a-z ]*?[^aeiou]$', 'i')
+SELECT city FROM station WHERE REGEXP_LIKE(city, '^[^aeiou][a-z ]*?[^aeiou]$', 'i') GROUP BY city;

 Higher Than 75 Marks